markdown-extended/manifest/mde-manifest.md

 :	Any rule that can not be classified in the two first categories.

-### About blank lines
+### A.4.
+About indentation

-A "blank line" in MDE is any line that does not output anything ; a line with only spaces MUST be considered as a blank line.
+The indentation level in MDE is *1 tabulation* or *four spaces*:

-### About indentation
+    1 tab = 4 spaces = 1 indentation level

 Any block of content that requires an indentation MAY allow any other syntax's rule to be used in that content, considering the first character of the first indented line as the new left side of its own indentation.
-To specify the end of the block, writers MUST pass to blank lines.
+To specify the end of the block, writers MUST pass two blank lines.

-A. Typographic rules
+B. Typographic rules
 --------------------

 A rule is considered as *typographic* when it only concerns one or more words written inline in a text.
 As long it does not concern a full block of text, a rule MUST be considered as *typographic*.

-### A.1.
+### B.1.
 Emphasis

 Bold and italic text emphasis MUST keep simple to use and read.
-The first idea was kept about these effects allowing two different typeface: the *underscore* (A.1.a.) and the *wildcard* (A.1.b.).
+The first idea was kept about these effects allowing two different typeface: the *underscore* (B.1.a.) and the *wildcard* (B.1.b.).

-#### A.1.a.
+#### B.1.a.
 Emphasis with underscores

 Italic text is written surrounded by one character: